hylang/hy/docs/tutorial.rst

   (+ 1 2 3)

 Sometimes it's nice to be able to call a one-parameter macro without parentheses.
 Sharp macros allow this.
-The name of a sharp macro must be only one character long, but since Hy operates well with Unicode, we aren't running out of characters that soon:
+The name of a sharp macro is typically one character long, but since Hy operates well with Unicode, we aren't running out of characters that soon: